Scotland and Ireland

 Our hotels are specifically chosen to be in safe areas and to be generally well-suited to facilitating group supervision.
 This means we do not use large, impersonal hotels on the outskirts of cities.
 We stay away from large hotel chains, preferring to select small, family run places where we establish personal relationships with the owners.

-Travel for Teens organizes chaperoned group flights for every trip.
+Upon registration, you will be contacted by our International Logistics Team to discuss this trip’s flight details.
+Our Team arranges chaperoned group flights on almost every trip.
+In the few instances that a chaperoned group flight is not available, we pick non-stop group flight paths for ease of travel.
 You do not have to go on the group flight with us, although there are several advantages to doing so: the group flight is chaperoned by TFT staff, a lot of group bonding happens on the trip over, and, on those trips that have group flight contracts, we get preferred group flight prices (ask for details).
 Parents are responsible for arranging for participants to get to the group flight airport.
-Travel for Teens staff are at the airport, greet arriving participants as they walk to baggage claim, and escort them to where the rest of the group has assembled.
+Travel For Teens staff are at the airport, greet arriving participants as they walk to baggage claim, and escort them to where the rest of the group has assembled.
+For more information about Flights, visit our Flights page.

 What is included in the cost of this trip?